-We have an Assistant Teaching Program that gives young dancers an opportunity to assist the Teachers, in the dance classes, to gain teaching experience and in turn solidify their knowledge of dance in addition to many other important assets.
+- Assistant Teaching Program gives young dancers an opportunity to assist the Teachers, in the dance classes, to gain teaching experience and in turn solidify their knowledge of dance in addition to many other important assets.

 All dancers in our Assistant Teaching program must have been dancing at Dance Works for at least one year to be accepted into the program, they must also keep up their academic grades and dedication in their regular dance classes to continue in the program.

 2018-2019 Assistant Teachers: